sirwill98/IOT_Control_Panel_Hons/README.md

-this is my honours project
+this is my honours project for which i recieved an A and achieved a first class honours